Preview Feedback Plan

 - Did you trust it?

-Suggested path: start at the home page, take the two-minute tour, then choose one track: try one category such as banking, AI assistants, clothing, or learning resources; walk a group through Assembly and Slate; or use the Adoption Kit to scope a possible new domain.
+Suggested path: start at the home page, take the two-minute tour, then choose one route: try a category such as banking, AI assistants, clothing, or learning resources; walk a group through Assembly and Slate; or use the adoption guide to describe a possible new subject.
 The preview is intentionally private and noindexed.

-Thank you for testing the honest thing, not a polished pitch.
+Thank you for testing the working draft before it becomes a pitch.

 Stop Conditions